chaz303/3D-Text-Synthesizer/README.md

 3D Text Synthesizer is a program to make your text _fun_ and _exciting_.
 It is inspired by the television graphics of the late-seventies through mid-eighties; typically made with low powered computers and analog video synthesizers (such as the Scanimate).

-This project was made using Javascript, React and Redux.
+This project was made using Javascript, A-Frame, React and Redux.

 ### How to Install